BDC Hamburger Icon

 Burt’s Bees

-Burt’s Bees not only makes it clear what its mission is by how it champions all-natural products, but it has also hit an emotional note by introducing Burt to their audience in a series of videos.
-This footage features words of wisdom, fondly dubbed “Burtisms.”
+Burt’s Bees makes its mission clear by championing all-natural products and has also hit an emotional note by introducing Burt to its audience in a series of videos.
+These clips feature words of wisdom, fondly dubbed “Burtisms.”
 These communications help consumers connect with the brand as a whole, not just individual products.

 Did you find this content helpful?